 - Implied Love Interest: For Rikku, by way of saying "we made quite the couple".
 Rikku frequently denies that anything ever happened, but it's made clear across the game that she feels something for him.

 - Improbable Age: He's the leader of the Machine Faction at only eighteen!
 Presumably his experience in the Crimson Squad helped give him some clout.

 - Like Brother and Sister: With Paine.
 It's subtle, but definitely there: Gippal is the only one that Paine bothers willingly showing her face in front of when YRP meets the various leaders of Spira for the first time.

-- Maybe Ever After: Rikku definitely seems to show some concern for him when Djose Temple is attacked.
+- Maybe Ever After: Rikku definitely shows some concern for him when Djose Temple is attacked.
 They're seen leaving the Farplane together, though both end the game with their respective friends rather than each other.